Solving Optimal Execution Problems via In-Context Operator Networks: Introduction

-Closely related to our work, in the sense of addressing a similar problem, are~\cite{NeumanZhang:23} and~\cite{NeumanStockingerZhang:23}: \cite{NeumanZhang:23} introduces a statistical online learning approach for linear propagator models, alternating between exploration and exploitation phases, and achieving sublinear regret with high probability;~\cite{NeumanStockingerZhang:23} proposes an offline learning framework to estimate the price impact kernel while accounting for uncertainty in the estimator, and derives asymptotic optimality of strategies in terms of execution cost.
-In contrast, we suggest in-context learning, which combines offline and online learning in an efficient way, enhancing model flexibility while limiting the need for costly online learning.
-To the best of our knowledge, the only work that uses transformer models for trade execution is~\cite{kim2023adaptive}, which develops an adaptive dual-level reinforcement learning framework based on a combined transformer and Long-Short-Term Memory (LSTM) architecture in order to track the Volume-Weighted Average Price (VWAP).
+Related to our work, in the sense of addressing a similar problem but model-specific for linear propagator price impact models, are the studies~\cite{NeumanZhang:23} and~\cite{NeumanStockingerZhang:23}: \cite{NeumanZhang:23} introduces a statistical online learning approach for linear propagator models, alternating between exploration and exploitation phases, and achieving sublinear regret with high probability; \cite{NeumanStockingerZhang:23} proposes an offline learning framework to estimate the price impact kernel while accounting for uncertainty in the estimator and derives the asymptotic optimality of strategies in terms of execution cost.
+In contrast, we suggest in-context, few-shot learning, which efficiently combines offline and online learning, enhancing model flexibility while limiting the need for costly online training.
+Moreover, our approach is fully model-agnostic and only assumes that the price impact is a function (operator) of the trading trajectory.
+In particular, our setup is not confined to linear propagator models, and we do not perform any model parameter estimation or classical kernel estimation as in~\cite{NeumanStockingerZhang:23, NeumanZhang:23}.
+Instead, we leverage the capabilities of the transformer-based neural network architecture in ICON to detect commonalities in the prompted in-context examples of trade and price impact trajectories with the sample paths encountered during offline training to perform a reliable and stable price impact prediction of executed trades that can be successfully employed in solving a downstream optimal execution problem.
+To the best of our knowledge, the only work that uses transformer models for trade execution is~\cite{kim2023adaptive}, which develops an adaptive dual-level reinforcement learning framework based on a combined transformer and Long-Short-Term Memory (LSTM) architecture to track the Volume-Weighted Average Price (VWAP).
 There has recently been also a lot of interest in the general learning of solution operators for ordinary and partial differential equations with varying network architectures.
 Among many others, we mention approaches based on Deep Operator Networks (DeepONet) in~\cite{Luetal:21}, graph kernels in~\cite{anandkumar-kernel}, Fourier Neural Networks in~\cite{anandkumar-fourier2}, and structure-informed operator learning in~\cite{BenthDeteringGalimberti:24,benth2024}.